neicnordic/neic.no/_posts/2019-03-04-advisor-position.md

 ---
-title: We're looking for an Advisor / a Senior Advisor
+title: We're looking for an Advisor / Senior Advisor
 summary: "Do you have good understanding of research and research infrastructure as well as interest in Nordic cooperation?"
 photo: "/assets/images/latest-news-7-mountains.jpeg"
 ---

-# We're looking for an Advisor / a Senior Advisor
+# We're looking for an Advisor / Senior Advisor

 **This job advertisement is in Norwegian only.**